LivePersonInc/developer-center/pages/documents/consumer experience/connector-api/webhooks/events.md

 ### Events

 A list of events that interest the customer.
+More information coming soon.
+Stay tuned!